-This kind of damage in spring is the end result of hungry insects attacking lawns in the previous fall, and then raccoons and skunks digging up the lawn to look for them and eat them.
-Preventative grub control treatment and good lawn care practices can minimize the risk of this happening to you.
+Grub damage is typically caused in the spring and is the end result of hungry insects attacking lawns in the previous fall, coupled with raccoons and skunks digging up the lawn to look for them and eat them.
+Preventative grub control treatment and good lawn care practices can minimize the risk of grub damage happening on your property.

-In the fall many Toronto and GTA lawns become prey to root-eating insects called white grubs.
+In the fall many Toronto lawns in the GTA (like Barrie, King City or Oakville become prey to root-eating insects called white grubs.
 The targeted turf fades in colour as fall progresses and the injured roots cannot absorb nutrients or water properly.
+Your lush green grass will turn brown and withered.

 The damaged areas begin to feel soft and spongy underfoot and pull out easily (like carpet) because the cut roots can no longer hold the grass plants to the soil.

 White grubs are the larva, or young, of several kinds of beetles.
-The European Chafer (Rhizotrogus majalis) and Japanese Beetle (Popillia japonica) are two of the most common.
+The European Chafer (Rhizotrogus majalis) and Japanese Beetle (Popillia japonica) are two of the most common in the Toronto area and throughout Ontario.

-The adults breed through the early Summer and lay eggs in your lawn, which hatch in mid- to late-August and begin to feed.
+The adults breed through the early Summer and lay eggs in your lawn, which hatch in mid-to late-August and begin to feed, causing grub damage to occur.

 In the spring when food is scarce, scavenging animals like raccoons and skunks find grubs an easy source of nutrition.
-Since the grubs have eaten the roots, it is easy for the animals to roll your grass back like new sod, causing it even more damage.
+Since the grubs have already eaten the roots, it is easy for the animals to roll your grass back like new sod, causing it even more damage than the grubs themselves.

 All lawns have some grubs.
-Damage happens if a lawn is weak, or the number of grubs is very high (more than five to ten per square foot on an average lawn).
-Watering for an hour and a half to two hours once a week and having your lawn professionally fertilized will make your grass grow deeper, stronger roots and regenerate injured roots faster.
+While it is impossible to eliminate all grubs from a lawn, the objective is to reduce the number of grubs so that a lawn can outgrow any damage.
+Damage happens if a lawn becomes weak with poor root growth, and/or the number of grubs is very high (more than five to ten per square foot on an average lawn).
+Watering for an hour and a half to two hours once a week and having your lawn professionally fertilized will make your grass grow deeper, stronger roots and regenerate injured roots faster, limiting grub damage.
 It will also increase your lawn’s tolerance level for grubs.
+Learn more science behind grub control here.

-As well, LawnSavers can apply a natural control called predatory nematodes to your lawn starting around early September.
-These microscopic creatures are applied in the hundreds of millions and swim through moist soils and attack the grubs.
+LawnSavers can apply a natural grub control called ‘Predatory Nematodes’ to your lawn around mid-August to early September, up until early October.
+These microscopic creatures are applied in the hundreds of millions and swim through moist soils to attack and infect the grubs they can find.
+Stopping grub damage from occurring, and reducing grub populations.
+It is important to know that no Chemical or Natural grub control can eliminate all grubs!

 These techniques will minimize damage from white grubs.
 Nature being unpredictable, some may still occur, especially since skunks and raccoons are creatures of habit.
 Animals digging is a clue that you might have grubs, but not definitive proof as squirrels and other animals can scavenge and dig for reasons other than finding grubs.